-You get what you pay for.
 Pacific Beach real estate is some of the most desired in the world.
 So yes, the prices are relatively high compared to the rest of the world.
-The median sales price for the first half of 2019 was $1,325,000 for houses and $535,000 for condos.
+The median sales price in 2019 was $1,345,000 for houses and $605,000 for condos.
 But the demand has historically been so high that vacancy rates are extremely low and market appreciation has historically been positive.
-For a 5 year example, the median sales price for the first half of 2014 was $934,750 for houses and $439,000 for condos.
+For a 5 year example, the median sales price for 2014 was $954,000 for houses and $472,750 for condos.
 This means that Pacific Beach homes tend to be great investments.
 Read more about the Pacific Beach real estate market here.

-If you’re planning on buying a home in Pacific Beach, take a look at current prices by clicking on the Buy button in the menu above and then clicking on a property.
+If you’re planning on buying a home in Pacific Beach, take a look at current homes for sale in Pacific Beach, then click on a property.
 You can use the mortgage calculator (near the bottom of a property page) to estimate what your monthly expenses for a home in Pacific Beach will be.

-What types of homes are for sale in Pacific Beach?
+What types of homes are in Pacific Beach’s real estate market?

 Pacific Beach consists of houses, townhomes, condos and multi unit properties (think of duplexes, all the way up to apartment complexes).
 The mixture of these types of homes range from neighborhood to neighborhood within Pacific Beach.
 Northern Pacific Beach is predominantly single family houses perched atop the foot of Mount Soledad.
 Central Pacific Beach has a mix of houses, condos and multi-family units.
-Crown Point has mostly single family houses, with a couple large apartment complexes and condos mixed in.
+Crown Point has mostly single family houses, with several large apartment complexes and condos mixed in.
 Mission Beach has homes situated on smaller pieces of land, creating a very dense lifestyle with incredible proximity to the water.